Thursday, May 1, 2025

 However, these ideas predict zero response to a single drug, not a large but temporary response.
 Progress in resolving this will involve consideration of state-trait relationships.
 For example, a predilection for entering a particular state could be a genetically determined trait, and some states could exist that suppress DNA repair, leading to increasing genetic diversity.
 Lack of selectivity of anticancer drugs could also be a factor, so that the same drug could delete multiple hub nodes but not all of them.

 Behavioral states such as aggression and siege mentality (the foibles of, respectively, capitalism and communism) also show refractoriness that may have the same cause.
 In these cases, some likely hub nodes are the neuromodulatory cell groups of the brainstem.
-An example is the locus ceruleus (LC), which distributes noradrenaline widely in the brain.
-(Noradrenaline is also the postganglionic transmitter of most of the sympathetic nervous system.)
+An example is the locus ceruleus (LC), which distributes noradrenalin widely in the brain.
+(Noradrenalin is also the postganglionic transmitter of most of the sympathetic nervous system.)
 The existence of disciplines such as meditation suggests that some of the SWNs incorporating the LC also incorporate hub nodes in cerebral regions accessible to consciousness, probably including the brain’s language areas.
 More visceral hub nodes such as blood sugar level are probably also included.

 “Put on the whole armour of God…”